plewczynski/looper/README.md

 More recent file design includes extended heatmaps that contain more information than just the 2D contact weights.
-Extended heatmaps are valuable for inputing specific information about about CTCF orientations, where the older version only offers a generic intensity as a means to distinguish CTCF sites
+Extended heatmaps are valuable for inputing specific information about about CTCF orientations, where the older heatmap file version only offers a generic intensity as a means to distinguish CTCF sites

     > cd tests/test_anal_loops/eheat_files
     > make_heatmap.py chr1_1890973_2316695.eheat